garenyondem/co-mo-fi/README.md

 # Coffee & Mood & Fidelity
-Matching you with the Coffee shops that play the songs you like.
+This project is targeted at people who frequently visit coffee shops and enjoy music enthusiastically.
+As a side effect, it will also enable coffee shops to play songs that will increase the number of their visitors.

-Those folders were used to be four different repos.
-They are merged into a monorepo for display.
+The projects used to be separated into four different repositories and three services.
+Merged into a monorepo for convenience before making it public.

 ---
 #### Tech stack